When Authentication Is Not Enough: On the Security of Behavioral-Based Driver Authentication Systems: Evaluation

-\paragraph{GB2 Evaluation.} For the evaluation of GB2, we employ the generator model optimized through reinforcement learning, which utilizes the output of the ensemble of three models as the surrogate model for each driver in the dataset.
-Our goal is to generate data packages that could be classified as the authenticated driver.
-For the sake of this evaluation, we will consider each driver in the dataset as the legitimate driver once.
-We trained the generator to forge data specifically tailored to each driver in the dataset.
-Furthermore, as discussed comprehensively in Section~\ref{subsec:featureselection}, we use the generated data only for the \emph{modifiable} features, while the others are extracted from the attacker's driving behavior.
-In our evaluation, we observe that the generator can successfully forge data for nine out of ten drivers in the dataset with a mean \ac{asr} of 0.994 and a standard deviation of 0.012.
+To evaluate this attack, we employ the generator model optimized through \ac{rl}, which utilizes the output of our systems as the surrogate model for each driver in the dataset.
+We aim to generate data packages that could be classified as the authenticated driver.
+For this evaluation, we will consider each driver in the dataset as the legitimate driver once in the case of identification.
+For authentication, instead, we specifically aim to have the negative class labeled as positive.
+We trained each generator to forge data tailored to each dataset driver.
+Furthermore, we use the generated data only for the \emph{modifiable} features, while the others are extracted from the attacker's driving behavior.
+We show the results of our evaluation in Table~\ref{tab:gb2}.
+From these \acp{asr}, we notice a similar behavior to the case where the attacker knows the data (i.e., SMARTCAN).
+Namely, models performing best in the baseline evaluation are also more susceptible to the attacks.
+Furthermore, also in this case, authentication is the most vulnerable task, as \acp{asr} reach values up to 1.
+Again, our \ac{rf} appears to be the most resilient against our attacks, but its accuracy still drops at a level too low to allow the system's normal functioning.

-Upon careful analysis, we discovered that the generator's inability to converge for the problematic driver was related to the driver's feature class characteristics.
-It has the lowest representation within the dataset, and the authentication models struggled to train effectively in that class.
-As a result, the models do not produce accurate outputs for that class.
-In real-world usage, the authenticator would require the legitimate driver to provide more data (i.e., driving a little bit longer) for training.
-Since the generator relied on the output of the ensemble of models, it was unable to access reliable information for generating data specific to that driver.
-Although the forged data was created using the ensemble's output, it still outperformed each of the three baseline models and could be classified as the label of the targeted driver.

-Nevertheless, these evaluations underscore the effectiveness of our generator model optimized through reinforcement learning in generating malicious data that can bypass the authentication models, even when limited to modifying only specific features.